bstavenuiter/adventofcode-2021/README.md

 # Hi

-## These are Lua solutions to adventofcode challenges in 2021
+## These are Lua solutions to Advent of Code challenges in 2021

 Challenges can be found here: [adventofcode.com](//adventofcode.com/2021).